w3ctag/extending-html-responsibly/RICG-recs/ricg.md

 2. The TAG recommends that the RICG discourage developers from directly using the `<picture>` element or `srcset` on the Web before the solution is standardized and widely available in browsers.
-This is to avoid conflicts.
-If browsers do end up exposing srcset, they should only do so behind a user settable flag until there is wide consensus that that is the right solution for the Web platform.
+This is to avoid compatibility conflicts if browser start to implement `<picture>` in the future.
+If browsers do end up exposing srcset, they should only do so behind a user settable flag (not a vendor prefix!) until there is wide consensus that that is the right solution for the Web platform.

 3. The TAG recommends polyfilling a solution based on Web Components and encourages the RICG to reach out to high profile polyfill implementations (e.g.,